tam-dcreator/simple_shell/README.md

-ALX Simple Shell Team Project
+This is a collaboration project.
+We created a simple shell that mimics the Bash shell using the C programming language.
-This is an ALX collaboration project on Shell.
-We were tasked to create a simple shell that mimics the Bash shell.
-Our shell shall be called hsh
+Our shell shall be called `hsh`

-Project was completed using
+The project was completed using
 C language
 Shell
 Betty linter

 General Requirement for project
 All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All files should end with a new line